 It was a clumsy beginning, but you’ve slowly started to get the hang of how your new motorcycle works—leaning into turns, when to brake, and how to idle at a stoplight without falling over.
 But buzzing along the back streets of your neighborhood is very different than traveling 50mph down I-70.
 Your mandatory road skills test is coming up, and you’re wondering if you have what it takes to handle normal—and hazardous—traffic situations.

 What Will I Be Tested on in My Motorcycle Skills Test?

 All riders who wish to obtain a motorcycle license will have to pass a certified Missouri Motorcycle Safety Program course.
-The motorcycle road skills test will examine your basic vehicle control and crash-avoidance skills.
+The motorcycle road skills test will examine your basic vehicle control as well as motorcycle accident avoidance skills.
 While the desired skills will vary depending on who is performing the test, all Missouri Skills Test administrators will focus on your ability to: